jlake89/portfolio/README.md

 ## Known Bugs

-* _No known bug, but this website will be updated later with newer information._
+* _No known bug, but this website will be updated later with newer information and better projects._

 ## License